 If you let it grow into a medium-sized tree, the Washington Navel Orange is an ideal single trunk tree.
 You can consider this a very giving specimen tree with a majestic look.

 Or, keep the lower branches on to use it as a cute, rounded bush.
-These can be planted 6 to 8 feet apart - measuring from the center of one to the center of the next - and become a useful privacy screen or hedge to block out an unwanted view.
+These can be planted six to eight feet apart - measuring from the center of one to the center of the next - and become a useful privacy screen or hedge to block out an unwanted view.

 Although it can grow to a substantial size in the ground, the Washington Navel Orange is also suitable for container growing and can be pruned to any desired size and shape.

 Yes, you can even grow it in a container.
 Now we have the cold winter gardeners smiling!

 Citrus in general is well suited for container growing and in areas where space is limited or a move to a new home may be in your future, grow your Washington Navel Orange in a container.